AndrewFreemantle/OSPhoto/README.md

 Any help is very welcome!

-- [x] [Raise an issue](https://github.com/AndrewFreemantle/OSPhoto/issues) to request a feature or report a bug
+- 💬 [Raise an issue](https://github.com/AndrewFreemantle/OSPhoto/issues) to request a feature or report a bug
+- 🥤 Support the development by [buying me a coffee](https://www.buymeacoffee.com/fatlemon)
-- [x] Fellow developers can pick up any issue (please see `CONTRIBUTING.md` for some guidance)
+- 👨‍💻 Fellow developers can pick up any issue (please see `CONTRIBUTING.md` for some guidance)